-COVID STATEMENT: During the on-going Covid-19 pandemic, although our office remains open, in accordance with government guidelines we will not be allowing entry to visitors.
+COVID STATEMENT: During the on-going Covid-19 pandemic, although our office remains open and restrictions are easing, for the protection of our staff we are still not allowing entry to visitors.
 Please contact us by email or telephone.
 We look forward to hearing from you and hope we can assist with any enquiries you may have.

 CHANGES TO BOTH INHERITANCE AND CAPITAL GAINS TAXES ARE COMING SOON – GET PREPEARED NOW BY CALLING FOR ADVICE.

 An excellent opportunity to acquire an attractive early Victorian Farmhouse in need of refurbishment.
 Detached stone built Oast House with Roundel (considered suitable for ancillary accommodation subject to the grant of planning permission).
 Set within about 8.11 Acres (3.28 Ha).

 Scocus Farmhouse is an early Victorian Farmhouse constructed of brick, with stone quoins, under a tiled roof.
 The date 1847 is printed on the eastern elevation.